 This rheology center provides formulators in the protective coating and related industries with a general discussion of the commercially available cellulose esters:

 cellulose acetate (CA),

-Cellulose Esters are useful as a coating additives where they can provide a significant
+Cellulose esters are useful as a coatings additives where they can provide a significant

 performance edge.
 They bring qualities such as: